arclab-hku/ESVIO/README.md

 source ~/catkin_ws_dvs/devel/setup.bash
 ~~~

-* Step 4: After source your envoronment, you can open your event camera:
+* Step 4: After source your environment, you can open your event camera:
 ~~~
 roslaunch dvs_renderer davis_mono.launch` (if you are using the DAVIS) roslaunch dvs_renderer dvxplorer_mono.launch` (if you are using the DVXplorer)